RohitSasanamari/Certifications/README.md

 # Certificates
-This contains all my cerificates.
+This repository contains all my Certificates issued by various organizations.